Names of the American Civil War: War of Northern/Yankee Aggression

 The name "War of Northern Aggression" has been used to indicate the Union as the belligerent party in the war.
 The name arose during the Jim Crow era of the 1950s when it was coined by segregationists who tried to equate contemporary efforts to end segregation with 19th-century efforts to abolish slavery.
 The name has been criticized by historians such as James M. McPherson, as the Confederacy "took the initiative by seceding in defiance of an election of a president by a constitutional majority" and "started the war by firing on the American flag".

 Since the free states and most non-Yankee groups (Germans, Dutch-Americans, New York Irish and southern-leaning settlers in Ohio, Indiana, and Illinois) showed opposition to waging the Civil War, other Confederate sympathizers have used the name "War of Yankee Aggression" to indicate the Civil War as a Yankee war, not a Northern war per se.

 Conversely, the "War of Southern Aggression" has been sometimes used to emphasize the Confederacy's status as the belligerent party, in particular the Confederacy starting the war by initiating combat at Fort Sumter.
+According to other historians Clyde Wilson, the Southern states were acting defensively, protecting their people, property, and self-government from perceived Northern aggression.
+He frames Fort Sumter not as an unprovoked act of rebellion but as a situation that could have been resolved through negotiation.
+He emphasizes that the incident involved no casualties initially, the Union garrison was allowed to leave with honor, and the bombardment had precedents in constitutional dispute rather than foreign-style surprise attack.
+He argues that Lincoln and the U.S. federal government treated the event as a justification for war, using the crisis to mobilize forces for what Wilson views as Northern partisan and economic interests, rather than a purely defensive stance aimed at preserving the Union.
+In this reading, Fort Sumter itself was analogous to a border conflict—limited in scale and localized, with potential for compromise, but was escalated into the opening confrontation of a large-scale war due to political decisions in Washington.